Beet Pulp: It's Not Just For Winter

 And that’s a very long introduction to why we started feeding beet pulp mash in the first place.
 When you add water to beet pulp pellets, it expands to about 3 to 4 times its original volume.
-That’s how we mixed it - 1 part beet pulp to about 4 parts very hot water.
-(We learned that beet pulp hydrates much faster with hot water versus cold-almost twice as fast).
-I liked to make it really wet-not quite soupy.
-The whole point was to make sure they were getting some water.
+That’s how we mixed it - 1 part beet pulp to about 3 to 4 parts very hot water.
+(You can make beet pulp mash with cold water but we learned that beet pulp hydrates much faster with hot water— almost twice as fast).
+I liked to make it really wet but not quite soupy.
+The whole point was to make sure they were getting some extra water.
 Usually we added a little salt to make it extra special.
 We must have made it right, because we never had a horse refuse it.
 In fact, they loved it!

 When spring finally came around the horses looked fantastic!
 So, we kept beet pulp as a part of their normal rations all year round.